git-the-cpan/DBIx-Schema-DSL/README.md

     integer 'id', primary_key => 1, default => 0;

-Each keyword has mapping to argument for SQL::Translator::Field.
+Each keyword has mapping to argument for SQL::Translator::Schema::Field.

 mappings are: